2022 Most Popular Bachelor's Degree Colleges for Film, Video & Photographic Arts in the Plains States Region

 Best Quality In MN

-Any student who is interested in a bachelor's degree in film, video and photographic arts needs to check out University of Minnesota - Twin Cities.
-Located in the large city of Minneapolis, UMN Twin Cities is a public university with a very large student population.
+Every student who is interested in a bachelor's degree in film, video and photographic arts needs to look into University of Minnesota - Twin Cities.
+Located in the large city of Minneapolis, UMN Twin Cities is a public university with a fairly large student population.
 Potential students might also be interested to know that the school ranks #4 in quality for bachelor's degrees in film, video and photographic arts in Minnesota.

-There were about 36 film, video and photographic arts students who graduated with this degree at UMN Twin Cities in the most recent data year.
+There were roughly 36 film, video and photographic arts students who graduated with this degree at UMN Twin Cities in the most recent data year.

-Film, Video & Photographic Arts bachelor's degree recipients from University of Minnesota - Twin Cities earn a boost of around $4,018 above the average income of film, video and photographic arts graduates.
+Film, Video & Photographic Arts bachelor's degree recipients from University of Minnesota - Twin Cities get an earnings boost of about $4,018 over the typical earnings of film, video and photographic arts graduates.

-More information about a bachelor’s in film, video and photographic arts from University of Minnesota - Twin Cities28
+More information about a bachelor’s in film, video and photographic arts from University of Minnesota - Twin Cities

 Annual Bachelor's Degrees